 However, you should know that deleting an app could have some consequences.
 If you remove Alarms and Clock, Cortana won’t be able to set reminders for you.
 Some built-in programs, like Windows Feedback, Edge, Cortana and Contact Support can’t be removed.

 - Go to Windows search box and type “PowerShell”.

 - Click on the “Windows PowerShell” option and go to the application.

-- Enter the following command to remove apps from Windows 10.
+- Enter the following command to remove apps.